Can Church & Dwight Co. Inc. (CHD) Remain Competitive?

 Atlantic Equities, on the other hand, stated in their research note that they expect to see CHD reach a price target of $80.
 The rating they have provided for CHD stocks is “Underweight” according to the report published on March 02nd, 2022.

-Volatility was left at 1.70%, however, over the last 30 days, the volatility rate increased by 1.00%, as shares sank -8.60% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.74% lower at present.
+Volatility was left at 1.61%, however, over the last 30 days, the volatility rate increased by 1.06%, as shares sank -4.79% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.82% upper at present.

 Insider Trading